0xStaifane/ST-imp/README.md

 # ST-imp
-A C++ implementation of an transition system
+A invariant checking of a transition system